awslabs/containers-cost-allocation-dashboard/terraform/cca_terraform_module/README.md

 ### The `examples` Directory

-The `examples` directory includes examples of the following files:

-* Examples of the `main.tf`, `outputs.tf` and `providers.tf` files from the `deploy` directory
+The `examples` directory includes examples of the `main.tf`, `outputs.tf` and `providers.tf` files from the `deploy` directory.
-* Examples of the `locals.tf`, `variables.tf` and `outputs.tf` files from the `modules/common` directory

 These files give some useful examples for you to get started when modifying the actual files.

 ## Initial Deployment

-Deployment of the Kubecost CID solution using this Terraform module requires the following steps:
+Deployment of the Containers Cost Allocation (CCA) Dashboard using this Terraform module requires the following steps:

-1. Provide common inputs in the `common` module in the `variables.tf` file
-2. Add provider configuration for each module, in the `providers.tf` file in the root module
+1. Add provider configuration for each module, in the `providers.tf` file in the root module
-3. Provide module-specific inputs in the `main.tf` file in the root module, for:
+2. Provide variables values in the `main.tf` file in the root module, for:
+   1. The `common_variables` module
-   1. The `pipeline` reusable module
+   2. The `pipeline` reusable module
-   2. The `kubecost-s3-exporter` reusable module for each cluster
+   3. The `kubecost-s3-exporter` reusable module for each cluster
-   3. The `quicksight` reusable module
+   4. The `quicksight` reusable module
-4. Optionally, add outputs to the `outputs.tf` file in the root module
+3. Optionally, add outputs to the `outputs.tf` file in the root module
-5. Deploy
+4. Deploy

-### Step 1: Provide Common Inputs

-The deployment of this solution involves both AWS resources deployment and a data collection pod (Kubecost S3 Exporter) deployment.
-Both have some common inputs, and to make things easy, the `common` module is provided for this purpose.
-Usually in a Terraform module, variables values are given in each calling module in the root module, but it's not the case with the `common` module.
-The `common` module's variables values must be given in the module's [`variables.tf`](modules/common/variables.tf) file, and not in the `main.tf` file.
-They're given using the `default` keyword in the variable definition itself.
-This is to not repeat these inputs twice for each module in the `main.tf` file.

-See the [`commmon` module README.md file](modules/common/README.md) for a list of required and optional variables.
-Open the `common` module's [`variables.tf`](modules/common/variables.tf) file and provide the inputs.
-Currently, the only required variable is the `bucket_arn`.

-### Step 2: Define Providers in the `providers.tf` File
+### Step 1: Define Providers in the `providers.tf` File

 After providing common inputs, we need to define providers in the [`providers.tf`](deploy/providers.tf) file in the root module.
 In this file you'll define providers for: